SDK overview

 That push/drain loop is documented once, canonically, under audio streaming — every language page links back to it rather than repeating it.

 Match your target platform to a binding.
-All four ship visual, lip-synced avatars; the difference is where they run and how mature each surface is.
+They all ship visual, lip-synced avatars; the difference is where they run and how mature each surface is.

 | Platform / target | SDK | On-device / cloud | Status |